uwePhillPhelps/IAP-2024/Solutions/Overview.md

 # Description

 Each of the tests are listed in the scrolling menu, the coloured circle depicts the current state of each test.
 Red means the test failed, orange means the test is currently running and green means the test has passed.

+The first time you open Aserve, or if you have quit and restarted Aserve, these circles will be grey.
+Aserve will try to link `iapProj` code to the IAP `Solutions` folder, and will automatically keep copies of code which has passed and failed. **It is important to keep backups of your IAP-master folder**

 To run a test, call the `aserveBeginUnitTest()` function from your iapProj program code.
 For example to run test number 3, you should call `aserveBeginUnitTest( 3 );`.
 Aserve will automatically begin running the test number provided.
 Helpful error messages and hints on potential problems are shown in the Aserve user interface, so be sure to check carefully.

-The first time you open Aserve, or if you have quit and restarted Aserve, these circles will be grey.
-Aserve will try to link to the IAP `Solutions` folder to keep copies of code which has passed and failed. **You must keep this Solutions folder inside your IAP-master folder**

 # Saving